 Summer heat and humidity typically break during the first half of September.
 Average lows for mid-September are in the mid 50’s and highs are in the mid 70’s, the low end ideal for running and the high end ideal conditions for watching and spectating.

-The course, the weather, the no-hassle start, and our summer course preview runs make it ideal for first timers, taking much of the anxiety out of your first half or full.
+The course, the no-hassle start, and our summer course preview runs make it ideal for first timers, taking much of the anxiety out of your first half or full.
 And a half / full combination means that regardless of you half pace, you will finish in the of the action ahead of most marathoners.

 Runners must be 18 years of age or older to participate in distances 13.1 or longer.
 Runners must be 8+ to participate in the Fox Valley 5K.